-6.1 NJC Pay Structure: The Council uses the nationally negotiated pay spine as the basis for its grading structure.
-This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant.

-- Pay increases for NJC staff are nationally negotiated.
-Pay rates for the period 1 April 2021 to 31 March 2022 are currently the subject of negotiation nationally and will be communicated once they are agreed (Annex B). - 6.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 6.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate. - 6.5 The Soulbury Committee has its own pay scales and includes the following groups of staff:- - Educational Inspectors and Advisers - Educational Psychologists - Youth and Community Service Officers
+- 6.1 NJC Pay Structure: The Council uses the nationally negotiated pay spine as the basis for its grading structure.
+This determines the salaries of the larger majority of the non-teaching workforce, together with the use of other nationally defined rates where relevant. - 6.2 Pay increases for NJC staff are nationally negotiated.
+Pay rates for the period 1 April 2021 to 31 March 2022 are detailed in Annex B. - 6.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 6.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate. - 6.5 The Soulbury Committee has its own pay scales and includes the following groups of staff:- - Educational Inspectors and Advisers - Educational Psychologists - Youth and Community Service Officers